SofiAlfonso/First_Follow/README.md

 # Usage
 Instructions on how to use the project to compute First and Follow sets.

-run command: python "main.py"
+Run command: python "main.py"

+Advertisement:
-advertisement: when you run more than one grammar, you need to click enter when the last grammar is going to give its output
+- When you run more than one grammar, you need to click enter when the last grammar is going to give its output
+- e represents epsilon
+- $ this symbol is not allow on the input
+-  First simbols are nonterminals, right side reprents the productions
+- The program only reads nonterminals in uppercase and terminals in lowcase

 When prompted, enter the number of cases, the number of nonterminals, and the productions in the following format: